 - The most surprising fact is that 17% of companies chose the agile method to improve the management of distributed teams.

 Where to Use Agile?

 Further, if we talk about the global economy, they are relevant.
-In the present economy globalization and free marketing, philosophy is affecting the perceptions of the customers in raising expectations to deliver products and/or services cheaper, faster, and better.
+In the present economy, globalization and free marketing philosophy are affecting the customers’ perceptions in raising expectations to deliver products and/or services cheaper, faster, and better.

 Some more examples where Agile was used are:

 - The innovation of Lonely Planet accelerates by adopting Agile and lean practices.

 - NPR, or National Public Radio, uses Agile methodologies to create programming at a ? cost advantage.